Niobe: Family

 Her father was the ruler of a city located near Manisa in today's Aegean Turkey that was called "Tantalis" or "the city of Tantalus", or "Sipylus".
 The city was located at the foot of Mount Sipylus and its ruins were reported to be still visible at the beginning of the 1st century AD, although few traces remain today.
 Pliny reports that Tantalis was destroyed by an earthquake and the city of Sipylus (Magnesia ad Sipylum) was built in its place.

 Niobe's father is referred to as "Phrygian" and sometimes even as "King of Phrygia", although his city was located in the western extremity of Anatolia where Lydia was to emerge as a state before the beginning of the first millennium BC, and not in the traditional heartland of Phrygia, situated more inland.

-There are references to his son and Niobe's brother as "Pelops the Lydian", and this led some scholars to suspect Niobe belonged to a primordial house of Lydia.
+In the Fabulae Dione, identified in the text as a daughter of Atlas, becomes the wife of Tantalus and mother of Pelops, though Niobe herself is not mentioned.
+In Ovid's account of the story, Niobe names her father as Tantalus and her mother as a sister of the Pleiades and a daughter of Atlas.
+Although she gives no name it is assumed to be Dione.
+The Hyades are traditionally the sisters of the Pleiades and daughters of Atlas, and in the account of Pherecydes, Dione numbers among them.
+According to a scholia on Euripides's Orestes, her mother is either Eurythemista or Euryanassa, with the latter being a genealogy also given by Tzetzes.

 Niobe's husband was Amphion, a son of Zeus and Antiope.
 Amphion's twin brother, Zethus, was a ruler of Thebes.
 Amphion became a great singer and musician after his lover Hermes taught him to play music and gave him a golden lyre.
 Zethus's wife and Niobe's sister-in-law was Aëdon, who had a single child, Itylus.
 Aëdon was jealous of the vast progeny Niobe had produced, so she conceived a plan to kill Niobe's firstborn, a boy named Amaleus.
 Aëdon instructed her son to sleep in the back of the room, or in the innermost position of the bed that night, but Itylus forgot about his mother's words.
-So when Aëdon entered the children's' chamber, she unknowingly killed her own child instead of Niobe's.
+So when Aëdon entered the children's chamber, she unknowingly killed her own child instead of Niobe's.
 Her pain was so great the gods transformed her into a nightingale.